opentext-idol/java-idol-indexing-api/README.md

 ## About
 IDOL servers use an index port for indexing content.
 This library provides a Java API for performing this task.

-Previous versions were available as jar files from HPE customer support.
+Previous versions were available as jar files from customer support.

 ## Usage
 java-idol-indexing-api is available from the central Maven repository.